sergiotarxz/DirectoryMonitor/README.md

 # DirectoryMonitor
-Observe a directory for file changes
+Observe a directory for file changes.
 Simply pass the monitor you want to monitor as first argument